worldwide-asset-exchange/wax-blockchain-legacy/samples/hello-world/README.md

 # Build the smart contract
 make build

-# Optional (unless you have one): create a pair of private/public keys (save the results in a safe place)
+# Optional (unless you have one): create a pair of private/public keys (save the results in
+# a safe place, they are going to be printed on the screen)
 make create-key

 # Optional (unless you have one): create an account